rmetzler/bliki/wiki/mysql/choose-something-else.md

 ### Summarizing and Deriving Data

-SQL databases generally provide features for doing "interesting" things with sets of tuples, and MySQL is no exception.
+SQL databases generally provide features for doing “interesting” things with sets of tuples, and MySQL is no exception.
 However, MySQL's limitations mean that actually processing data in the database is fraught with wasted money, brains, and time: